 Our Reviewing Standards

 It is not easy being an equipment reviewer.
-All the different possibilities each reviewer can use to optimize their setup are mind boggling!
+All the different possibilities each reviewer can use to optimize their setup are mind-boggling!
 The difference between a product being rated as "good" to being rated as "great" could all boil down to simply changing one interconnect!
-This is just one of the many pitfalls of being a professional reviewer.
-Another is that there really is no set standards.
-No guidelines in what one means by "a deep soundstage" or "an expansive sound".
-Well now there is!
+This is just one of the many pitfalls of being a 'professional' reviewer.
+Another is that there are no set standards.
+No guidelines on what one means by "a deep soundstage" or "an expansive sound".
+Well, now there is!
 The one thing no one ever seems to have tried is standardizing the "audiophile measurement lingo".
-Putting a quantitative result to a subjective measurement.
-Therefore Enjoy the Music.com is now the very first subjective magazine to have all of its reviewers use a "standardized form".
+Putting a solid quantitative result to a subjective measurement.
+Therefore Enjoy the Music.com is the very first subjective magazine to have all of its reviewers use a "standardized form".
 This form is plainly explained below.

 The Judging System

 As you can see from the above piano, most musical notes are in the midrange (green).
 This is also true with the acoustic music we hear.
 Generally, most of it is reproduced by the driver(s) that cover from 200 to 3000 Hz.
 Since no natural instrument I know of produces a "pure" tone, we also have an instrument's timbre to consider.
 For instance, a trumpet may be playing a middle "C", yet we also hear the higher and lower frequency tones added into the pure tone such as those from the trumpet's brass bell.
 This is what we call timbre and is also referred to as the harmonics of an instrument.
 Please feel free to audition a test disc that has pure "test tones" on it.
 You will notice it is a very pure tone at that!
 This may aid you in better understanding how music is reproduced.
 Also, refer to the chart below for further information.